jirilebl/diffyqs/README.md

 # Notes on Diffy Qs: Differential Equations for Engineers

-A free online textbook.
+A free online textbook on differential equations.
+It is aimed at engineering undergraduates.
 See https://www.jirka.org/diffyqs/ or https://jirilebl.github.io/diffyqs/

 ## Branches: